thecraigoneill/planet_LB/README.md

 pip install planet_LB

-You can install from the git repository download as well, using the command pip install . from the main directory.
+You can install from the git repository download as well, using the command:

+pip install .

+from the main directory.